GT-STAR-Lab/spec_clip/README.md

-# On the Surprising Effectiveness of Spectral Clipping in Learning Stable Linear Dynamics
+# On the Surprising Effectiveness of Spectral Clipping in Learning Stable Linear and Latent-Linear Dynamical Systems
 - This is a repository containing the code for the paper ["On the Surprising Effectiveness of Spectral Clipping in Learning Stable Linear and Latent-Linear Dynamical Systems"](https://arxiv.org/abs/2412.01168).

 - Some of the code is forked from ["Memory-Efficient Learning of Stable Linear Dynamical Systems for Prediction and Control"](https://github.com/giorgosmamakoukas/MemoryEfficientStableLDS)